Erik Buell Racing: History

-Bankruptcy and receivership
+Bankruptcy and Receivership

 On April 15, 2015, Erik Buell Racing filed for receivership, with a reported $20 million of liabilities, and ceased all operations including closing down their website.

 On August 7, 2015, it was announced that Bruce Belfer, an engineer from New Jersey with a background in metal fabrication, had agreed to purchase Buell's manufacturing assets for $2.25 million, while Hero MotoCorp. of India paid $2.8 million for Buell's consulting business.
 Belfer stated his intention to work with company founder Erik Buell to re-establish the business as soon as possible, including a manufacturing base in East Troy where Buell previously employed 130 people producing high-end motorcycles.

 The deal failed as Belfer was unable to secure financing for the $2.25 million purchase price, and the official receiver filed to re-sell the assets in a new round of bidding, so the remnants of Erik Buell Racing returned to auction on December 10, 2015.
 The auction had no bidders, and a move where the court-appointed receiver sought to sell the assets by accepting a pre-emptive offer from a private liquidation-company specializing in breaking-up company remnants was blocked by the judge, to allow more time for any potential new buyers to prepare their submissions, rescheduling the hearing for early January 2016.

 In January 2016, the remnants of Erik Buell Racing were sold to Liquid Asset Partners for just over $2 million, with the proceeds going to creditors (including Mito Tech and Porsche Design Group) and to former employees for unpaid wages.
 Liquid Asset Partners stated an intention to try to find a buyer experienced in motorcycle manufacture to re-establish the business.
 Liquid Asset Partners has kept the company assets intact and indicates they will continue to do so until a buyer or major investor can be found.
 Motorcycle production resumed on March 1, 2016, and the first new motorcycle, a limited edition "Stars and Stripes" themed 1190RX rolled off the assembly line on March 17, 2016.
-EBR's website indicates that the company is establishing a new dealer network to sell the newly produced motorcycles.
+EBR's company title eventually evolved to Buell Motorcycle Co., with the company's current website indicating that Buell continues bolstering its dealer network expansion while offering the Hammerhead 1190, 1190SX naked variant, and the Super Cruiser to the public and securing pre-orders for its new touring motorcycle model, the SuperTouring.
+Retrieved January 2, 2025.